Ammonium bromide

 Ammonium bromide, NH_{4}Br, is the ammonium salt of hydrobromic acid.
 The chemical crystallizes in colorless prisms, possessing a saline taste; it sublimes on heating and is easily soluble in water.
 On exposure to air it gradually assumes a yellow color because of the oxidation of bromide (Br^{−}) to bromine (Br_{2}).

+Structure

+Ammonium bromide is a salt that crystallizes in a motif akin those for the alkali metal bromides chlorides.
+Several phases have been characterized, which are similar but not identical to those of ammonium chloride.

+Ammonium bromide melts congruently but only under pressure.

+When dissolved, the lattice disassembles into separate bromide and ammonium cations.
+At neutral pH, the N-H bonds rapidly exchange with water.

 Preparation

 Ammonium bromide can be prepared by the direct action of hydrogen bromide on ammonia.